THE SHUSTER HERALD - NEWS and UPDATES

 Tracy Roberts (now Tracy Lewis) played Darla, Lex Luthor's girlfriend (Lex-Girl) and romantic interest on the show.
 Many point out that Darla was very much in-tune with the Harley Quinn character of Batman nostalgia.
 Harley Quinn is Batman's girlfriend in Batman the animated series and DC comic books.
 Like Darla, she is his partner in crime filled with twisted and "mad love" - just like the Darla and Lex Luthor relationship of the Superboy series.
 Darla disappeared from Luthor's life after the two-part episode "Know Thine Enemy".
 Fans believe that she may have finally got fed up with Lex and left him for good.
 Today, Tracy Roberts is actively promoting the Superboy series at conventions around the USA.

-Purchase season two, starring Gerard Christopher!
+For information on purchasing Superboy season one on DVD, visit here.
+Purchase season 2, 3 and 4, starring Gerard Christopher at WBshop.com!
 Now available on DVD through Warner Brothers Archives via on-demand order.
-Visit the online WB Shop here and purchase a complete set of Superboy season two.
-Or you can purchase it on Amazon.com here.
+Visit the online WB Shop here and complete your collection the entire series on DVD.
+Also available on Amazon.com for overseas fans.

 Read this fantastic Superboy Epi-log magazine issue #22.
 The Television magazine of Science Fiction, Fantasy, Comedy, Drama, and Adventure, released in Septmeber of 1992.
 Inside is a complete episode guide of the Superboy TV Series which contains storyline and plot details, information on guest-stars and more!
 Read it here, at Superboy Theater!
 To check out the autographed cover of the Epi-logue by both Gerard Christopher and Stacy Haiudk, click here.